 We recommend using Terraform to manage the provisioning of your New Relic resources.
 Tools like Terraform allow you to configure resources in code without having to concern yourself with which APIs to call or how to maintain a record of what's been created.

 When managing New Relic resources with Terraform it's important to keep a stable record of the Terraform state.
 Ideally state should be securely stored in a remote location, be version controlled and leverage state locking in order to ensure stability.

 It's important that you're able to easily identify resources in New Relic that are code managed.
 This makes it possible not only to evaluate the maturity KPI but also helps users interacting with the UI to understand which resources are code-managed and that therefore shouldn't be changed manually.

-It's good practice to develop a consistent and prferable organization-wide standard for tagging and naming resources that are managed in code.
+It's good practice to develop a consistent organization-wide standard for tagging and naming resources that are managed in code.
 At the very least you should tag and identify that a resource is code managed.
 For example, you could add the tag

 codeManaged=true and perhaps a suffix or prefix to the resource name (for example, "Database performance summary [CM]") to help identify them.
 Additionally, you should consider tagging resources with further useful information, such as the owning team, the source of the resource, or code version, for example.

 Every resource configured in Terraform needs to be refreshed and evaluated to look for changes when new configurations are applied.
 As the amount of configurations grow, the list of resources to check against increases.
 Each check requires an API call and therefore large configurations may take some time to complete and may encounter API limits if too many requests are made in parallel.
 One approach is to reduce the number of resources managed within a single state, breaking down the configuration into parts.
 Also reducing the parallelism of Terraform requests can alleviate API limiting.